oslabs-beta/dangoDB/README.md

 Now you've successfully inserted a document into the Dinosaur collection at your MongoDB database.

 Congratulations!
-That's the end of our quick start.
-We imported dangoDB, opened up a connection, created a schema, inserted a document for Stegosaurus, and queried all the dinosaurs in our Dinosaur model in your MongoDB using dangoDB.
+That's the end of the quick start.
+You've successfully imported dangoDB, opened up a connection, created a schema, inserted a document for Stegosaurus, and queried all the dinosaurs in your Dinosaur model in your MongoDB database using dangoDB.
 Explore the rest of the readme.MD for more detailed instructions on how to use dangoDB.